dgudenkov-foreign-languages-homework/homework/homework-109/exercise.md

 1.
     Not everyone has a natural talent for sport or art, but most people can be successful if they work hard at something.
 One theory by writer Malcolm Gladwell is that if you focus on a skill when you're young and spend 10000 hours practicing it before the age of twenty, you can master it.
 So any teenager who has the opportunity to learn a skill should give it a try.
-It will help them believe in themselves and they may even become world-class for something
+It will help them believe in themselves and they may even become world-class at something

 2.
     - I can't believe I got an A in my English exam.